National Wrestling Hall of Fame

 Wrestling truly is for everyone and the diversity and accessibility of the sport continues to be highlighted through exhibits featuring females, African Americans, Native Americans, and Latino Americans.

 Monday-Friday: 10 a.m. to 3 p.m.

-We have special hours on days that Oklahoma State has a home wrestling match.
+The National Wrestling Hall of Fame Museum will have special hours on days that Oklahoma State has a home wrestling mach.
 Please check our social media or telephone the museum at (405) 377-5243 for more information.

 $7 for adults

 $5 for military veterans and senior citizens (65 and older)

 $3 for students